Skip to content

 Second-Line-in-the-Sky

-On View December 1, 2025 – January 15, 2026
+On View December 1, 2025 – January 18, 2026

 About the Installation

-Second Line in the Sky is a temporary memorial and lighting installation created to honor the twelve lives lost on January 1 and to hold space for reflection, healing, and remembrance.
+Second Line in the Sky is a temporary memorial and lighting installation created to honor the lives lost on January 1 and to hold space for reflection, healing, and remembrance.
 Suspended across the 100–300 blocks of Bourbon Street, nearly 1,000 hand-crafted flags and illuminated Second Line–inspired elements form a glowing canopy overhead—inviting visitors to pause, look upward, and remember.
 Developed in close partnership with families and survivors, the installation transforms grief into light and celebrates the resilience, strength, and spirit that define New Orleans.

-Honoring the 12 Lives Remembered
+Honoring the Lives Remembered

 Vision and Creative Team

-• Judy Cooper
+Judy Cooper - Artist

-List of Sponsors
+Sponsors

 Grand Marshal